dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

 #### Client Configuration Extension

-No new client configuration fields are required.
-SSO is controlled by the existing `trustedPeers` field:
+A new client configuration field is introduced for SSO control:

 ```go
 // storage/storage.go